Aging & Health A to Z

 - Significant weight loss or weight gain

-If you develop any of these symptoms, notify your healthcare professional right away.
-If they come on suddenly, they could be a sign of acute heart failure, which is a medical emergency.
-Call 911 if you can’t reach your provider.
+If you develop any of these symptoms, notify your healthcare provider right away.
+If these symptoms start suddenly, they could be a sign of acute heart failure, which is a medical emergency.
+If you can’t reach your provider, call 911.

 Posted: March 2012